China accuses US of devising tactics to suppress China despite improvement in relations

 BEIJING — (AP) — China's foreign minister accused the U.S. on Thursday of devising tactics to suppress China's rise and criticized the Biden administration for adding more Chinese companies to its sanctions lists.

-Wang Yi, speaking to media during the annual meeting of China's legislature, said that relations with the U.S. have improved since Presidents Xi Jinping and Joe Biden met in November, but that America has not fulfilled its promises.
+Wang Yi, speaking to media during the annual meeting of China's legislature, said China's relations with the U.S. have improved since Presidents Xi Jinping and Joe Biden met in November, but America has not fulfilled its promises.

 “If the U.S. always says one thing and does another, where is its credibility as a major power?
 If the U.S. gets nervous and anxious when it hears the word ‘China,’ where is its confidence as a major power?” he said.
 “If the U.S. is obsessed with suppressing China, it will eventually harm itself."

+Wang also demanded that members of the U.N.
+Security Council stop blocking Palestine from becoming a member of the United Nations.

-Wang, a 70-year-old veteran diplomat who has earned Xi's trust, returned to the foreign minister's post last summer after his successor, Qin Gang, was abruptly dismissed without explanation after a half year on the job.
+The 70-year-old veteran diplomat, who has earned Xi's trust, returned to the foreign minister's post last summer after his successor, Qin Gang, was abruptly dismissed without explanation after a half year on the job.
+Wang is also the ruling Communist Party's top foreign affairs official, a more senior position that he moved to when Qin became foreign minister at the end of 2022.

 The Philippines and the U.S. have accused China of aggressive tactics in trying to block Philippines ships from reaching reefs and other outcroppings that both sides claim, most recently in a collision between coast guard vessels of both countries this week.